Bone Density Scan

 Bone density testing is also used to determine if particular medications are needed to improve bone density or to evaluate the effectiveness of current medication.
 Since osteoporosis usually has no warning signs or symptoms, men and woman both should consider having a bone density test around age 65.
 This provides an objective baseline against which future bone status can be compared.

-- Prior to your scheduled appointment, Overlake will call you to discuss specific instructions, review your health and insurance information and answer any questions.
+- Prior to your scheduled appointment, you will receive a call from Overlake to discuss specific instructions, review your health and insurance information and answer any questions you may have.

 - Do not take calcium supplements eight hours prior to your exam or on the day of your scan.